 My First Craft Fair

-1. Cash: Bring at least $100 worth of change in different denominations and a box or a utility apron to hold the cash.
+Bring cash and coins in different denominations and a box or a utility apron to hold the money.

 Signage, Marketing & Promotional Material

 4) Business cards:

 Lots of people at craft fairs like to peruse and check things out without buying anything.
 Once they pass your booth, they may forget to come back.
 Passing out business cards with your business name and website address means customers can purchase your crafts online at a later date.
 If you don’t have an online presence, think about starting up a store on